008programmer/abp-app-communication-using-client/README.md

 While we are now able to access the `Finance UI`, along with the `Finance, Stock, and News APIs`, from a single unified solution, there’s still room for improvement.

-(coming soon)In the upcoming blog posts, we’ll focus on decoupling these applications for better scalability and cleaner architecture.
+In the upcoming blog posts, we’ll focus on decoupling these applications for better scalability and cleaner architecture.
 This will be done in two stages:

 - Replacing dynamic proxies with static proxies